-I hinted at this on the first point, but improper tracking is easily the most common issue that can honestly be tough to mitigate.
+I hinted at this on the first point, but improper tracking is easily the most common issue we see with clients (particularly those who are new to tracking their calorie intake), and this is one that can be especially tough to mitigate.

-Your client gives you their pre-coaching food logs which say they’re eating 1400 calories.
-If you don’t question their accuracy and automatically go into a reverse, you could potentially be making a big mistake.
-Definitely check their tracking accuracy first.
+Your client gives you their pre-coaching food logs, which say they’re eating 1,400 calories.
+If you don’t question their accuracy and automatically go into a reverse diet phase, you could potentially be making a big mistake.

-There exists numerous studies on the topic of how rampant under-reporting actually is, even amongst people who know what they’re doing (accidental under-reporting).
+There are numerous studies on the topic of how rampant underreporting actually is, even amongst people who know what they’re doing (accidental underreporting).

-Educating around basic tracking; weighing and measuring everything and consistently tracking everything that goes into their mouth, since folks do have a habit of grabbing a small handful of nuts here, a square or two of chocolate there that may go untracked.
+Educating our clients about basic tracking is essential.
+As coaches, we need to teach them the importance of weighing and measuring everything correctly and consistently tracking everything that goes into their mouths since folks do have a habit of grabbing a small handful of nuts here, a square or two of chocolate there that may go untracked.

-Educating around the common pitfalls as I mentioned earlier; not tracking cooking oils, not tracking condiments, not tracking liquid calories, and using poor choice of entry into their tracking app – I.e. choosing “1 medium apple” instead of “250g apple”.
+You should also ensure you’re educating your clients about the common pitfalls of calorie tracking.
+Those include not tracking cooking oils, not tracking condiments, not tracking liquid calories, and using a poor choice of entry into their tracking app — i.e., choosing “1 medium apple” instead of “250 g apple.”

-If you use tracking as part of your approach, you should have some sort of document and/or screen-share video that educates your clients that they can use for reference to ensure accurate tracking.
+If you use calorie tracking as part of your coaching approach, you should have some sort of document and/or screen-share video that teaches your clients that they can use for reference to ensure accurate tracking.

-Reverse dieting can certainly be an amazing tool for many people, but please cross reference this list with your current clients or new clients before making the decision to start pushing food.
+Reverse dieting can certainly be an amazing tool for many people, but please cross reference this list with your current clients or new clients before making the decision to start increasing calories.